dailybruin/the-stack/_posts/2017-05-08-bruinwalk-class-ratings.md

   <p>But students have also given high overall ratings to a substantial number of difficult courses.
 Difficult courses with high overall ratings occupy the upper left corner of the following scatter plot.</p>

-  <h3>Students don’t assign low overall ratings to easy courses, but they rate many difficult courses favorably overall.</h3>
+  <h3>Students rarely award a low overall rating to an easy course, but they also rate many difficult courses favorably.</h3>
   <figure class="ratings-chart fullwidth" id="easiness-vs-overall"></figure>

   <p>Students seem to prefer clear professors over easy courses.
 Courses with higher professor clarity ratings, or those with <strong>professors who are easier to understand</strong>, are more highly rated overall than courses with low clarity ratings.
 The clarity rating is the best predictor for students’ overall course satisfaction – its line of best fit has an R<sup>2</sup> value of 0.797.</p>